pnnv/notes/Untitled.md

 #### Basics of Programming
 Keep in mind that I'll be assuming that you are using C++ as your language of choice, if that's not the case you can still keep up as the instructions are pretty much universal.

-Again, there are many ways through which you can learn basics of C++,
+Again, there are many ways through which you can learn basics of C++, [learncpp.com](https://www.learncpp.com) is an awesome resource, kind of like a wiki which contains everything from absolute basics to advanced stuff about C++.
+Though, I won't sugge